Lower School: Kindergarten through Grade 3

 Lower School Teachers

-* First & Second Grade Vertical Classroom: Mrs. Milani and Mrs. Allentuck
+* First & Second Grade Vertical Classroom: Ms. Lindsay and Ms. Allentuck

 Art: Ms. Sicurella

 Music & Chorus: Mrs. Hilliard

 Lower School Highlights

 - Reading program promotes individual development and fluency , incorporates a broad range of whole-language methodologies.

 - Reading classes are taught using a variety of authentic literature sources such as picture books, fiction, non-fiction, and poetry.

 - Creative and expository writing is introduced and developed.

 - Reading and math are taught in small groups designed for different learning styles and developmental levels.